openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 # Audio Driver Development<a name="section3000"></a>

-The following uses the Hi3516D V300 as an example to describe how to develop drivers based on the audio driver framework.
+The following uses the Hi3516D V300 as an example to describe how to develop drivers based on the audio driver architecture.

 ## Audio ADM Architecture<a name="section3100"></a>
 The audio driver provides the **hdf\_audio\_render**, **hdf\_audio\_capture** and **hdf\_audio\_control** services for the HDI layer.
 The driver service nodes in the **dev** directory of the development board are as follows: